Typescript Singleton pattern Implementation with example

 - Typescript

-Typescript Singleton Design pattern
+TypeScript Singleton Design Pattern

-It is a creational design pattern that enables the creation of a single instance or object of a class in the application.
-Only Once an instance of the class is created in an application.
+The Singleton pattern is one of the simplest and most frequently used design patterns in application development.
+It is a creational design pattern that enables the creation of a single instance or object of a class in the application, ensuring that only one instance of the class is created.

-Typescript Singleton Pattern implementation
+TypeScript Singleton Pattern Implementation

 export default class SingletonClass {